ilielucianno/office-network-infrastructure/README.md

 # Office Network Infrastructure with VLAN Segmentation & VPN Access

 ## Overview

-This project documents the complete setup of a secure office network for a small company ( 3 HR offices + 10-15 remote support agents).
+This project documents the complete setup of a secure office network for a small company (3 HR offices + 10-15 remote support agents).
 The infrastructure is built on a budget of under €1000 and implements enterprise-grade security practices including VLAN isolation, firewall rules, VPN access, and a self-hosted HR management system.

+**The business operates online casinos (branded separately, no connection to this infrastructure).** All financial operations (withdrawals, bonuses) are protected by additional layers: 2FA on Zoho, IP verification, 7-21 day withdrawal delays, and manual approval by owners.

 ## Key features:
 - **Network segmentation** — HR, Support, Server completely isolated with VLANs